RasaHQ/rasa/docs/nlu/using-bert.rst

 .. note::

     From the logs we can gather an important observation.
-    The heavy model is a fair bit slower, not in training, but at inference time we see a ~6 fold increase.
+    The heavy model consisting of ``BERT`` is a fair bit slower, not in training, but at inference time we see a ~6 fold increase.
 Depending on your use-case this is something to seriously consider.

 The results from these two runs can be found in the ``gridresults`` folder.
-We've summerised the main results below.
+We've summarised the main results below.

 Intent Results
 ~~~~~~~~~~~~~~